Deltares/fiat_toolbox/README.md

 Delft-FIAT Toolbox
 ------------------
-This toolbox contains post-processing scripts for Delft-FIAT_ output.
+This toolbox contains post-processing modules for Delft-FIAT output.

 Installation
 ====================
 To use this package, GDAL has to be installed on your system, which is a c++ library.
 A simple way to install GDAL is to use conda.
 If you do not have conda installed, you can install it by following the instructions on the `conda website <https://docs.conda.io/en/latest/miniconda.html>`_.

 After creating and activating your conda environment, you can install GDAL using the following command
     conda install -c conda-forge gdal